Vietnam.vn - Nền tảng quảng bá Việt Nam

 Step 3: Slowly exhale through your mouth from the 8th second.

 Suzanne Bergmann, a psychotherapist based in New York City, explains that holding your breath for a long time is to slow down your breathing, ensuring that your exhalation and inhalation are completed as best as possible.
-Exhaling slowly through your mouth will empty your lungs more than a natural exhalation, and your body will also absorb more oxygen on the next inhalation.
+Exhaling slowly through your mouth will empty your lungs more than a natural exhalation, and your body will also absorb more oxygen during the next inhalation.
 With practice, we can increase the speed of counting.

 Eliminate unwanted thoughts